GAMS-dev/gamspy/docs/user/ml/nn.rst

    :description: GAMSPy User Guide
    :keywords: Machine Learning, User, Guide, GAMSPy, gamspy, GAMS, gams, mathematical modeling, sparsity, performance

-Our aim in implementing ML-related features was to provide maximum flexibility.
+Our goal in implementing ML-related features was to provide maximum flexibility.
-While GAMSPy's primary purpose is not neural network training, we wanted to demonstrate the process for those who are curious or need it for research.
+Although GAMSPy’s primary purpose is not neural network training, we wanted to demonstrate the process for those who are curious or need it for research.
 Implementing a "Mini-Batch Gradient Descent" training process would be very time-consuming and result in a non-introductory example.
-Therefore, we implemented a method that trains using only a single mini-batch of data, stopping after one mini-batch.
+Therefore, we implemented a method that trains using just a single mini-batch of data, stopping after one mini-batch.

 We will train a neural network to classify handwritten digits from MNIST dataset.
-For this example we will use a simple feed forward network since it is easier to implement and demonstrate.
-Our neural network has flattened images in the input layer, therefore 28x28 = 784 dimension.
-We will have only a single hidden layer with 20 neurons and the output layer will have 10 neurons corresponding 10 digits.
+For this example we will use a simple feed-forward network since it is easier to implement and demonstrate.
+Our neural network has flattened images in the input layer, resulting in a 28x28 = 784 dimension.
+We will use a single hidden layer with 20 neurons, and the output layer will have 10 neurons corresponding to 10 digits.

 We start with the imports: